brahma-adshonor/gohook/README.md

 1. 32 bit mode may not work, far jump is not handled.
 2. trampoline is used to make room for the original function, it will be overwrited.
-3. in case of small function which may be inlined, gohook may fail.
+3. in case of small function which may be inlined, gohook may fail:
+    - disable inlining by passig -gcflags=-l to build cmd.
 4. this library is created for integrated testing, and not fully tested in production(yet), user discretion is advised.
 5. escape analysis may be influenced:
    - deep copy arguments if you need to copy argument from replacement function(see func_stack_test.go).